India to move 12k workers to Chinese border to complete pending infrastructure works: Sources

 Top sources tell OneIndia that India wants to send a strong message to China with this move.
 The infrastructure work which was slowed down owing to the pandemic will pick up pace now, the source also said.

-Currently 61 border roads are under construction.
+Currently, 61 border roads are under construction.
 Only 25 per cent of these works are pending and hence now is the time to give it a further push and complete the work, the source cited above said.
-These roads at Ladakh would given India better access to areas close to the LAC.
+These roads at Ladakh would give India better access to areas close to the LAC.

 The situation deteriorated after around 250 Chinese and Indian soldiers were engaged in a violent face-off on the evening of May 5 in Pangong Tso which spilled over to the next day before the two sides agreed to "disengage".